vijaygupta18/Portfoliogen/README.md

 - Copy the code and save it as .html file

-- Do chnages as per requirements and its ready to Host Anywhere
+- Do changes as per requirements and its ready to Host Anywhere

 🙂